 To begin, we will meet once a week.
 I find it’s important to gain some momentum in the beginning by meeting weekly or progress can stall out.
 Once some or all of your goals are met, meeting less often will make sense.

-I charge $200 per 50-minute session for individuals and $225/couple.
+I charge $200 per 50-minute session for individuals, $225/couple and $350 for 50-min Reunification sessions.
 Sliding scale available and Super bill provided for insurance billing.

-I currently accept Aetna & Kaiser.
+I currently accept Aetna.
 Please contact your insurance company BEFORE meeting with me to determine what your insurance requires for payment.
 Many will require a pre-authorization, which I can help you with.
 Others have various co-pays and deductible limitations.
 Please note that submitting an insurance claim means I will need to give you a mental health diagnosis.

 What is your cancellation policy?